mlz-ictrl/nicos/doc/source/devices.rst

       A more verbose device description.
 If not given, this parameter is set to be the same as the ``name`` parameter.

-   .. parameter:: autocreate : bool, optional
+   .. parameter:: lowlevel : bool, optional

-      Indicates whether the device should be created automatically and be available to the user.
-Default is true.
+      Indicates whether the device is "low-level" and should neither be presented to users, nor created automatically.
+Default is false.

    .. parameter:: loglevel : string, optional

       The loglevel for output from the device.
 This must be set to one of the loglevel constants.
 Default is ``info``.

+   .. rubric:: Protected members

+   These protected members are of interest when implementing device classes:

+   .. attribute:: _mode

+      The current :dfn:`execution mode`.
+One of ``'master'``, ``'slave'``, ``'maintenance'`` and ``'simulation'``.

+   .. attribute:: _cache

+      The cache client to use for the device (see :class:`.CacheClient`), or ``None`` if no cache is available.

+   .. attribute:: _adevs

+      A dictionary mapping attached device names (as given by the :attr:`attached_devices` dictionary) to the actual device instances.

+   .. attribute:: _params

+      Cached dictionary of parameter values.
+Do not use this, rather access the parameters via their properties (``self.parametername``).

+   .. automethod:: _setROParam

+   .. automethod:: _cachelock_acquire
+   .. automethod:: _cachelock_release

 ``Readable``